 Arround 1968, I was interested in the problem asking what is randomness.
 I approached this problem from both probability and mathematical logic sides.
 Before Kolmogorov's formulation of the notion of probability, von Mises defined collective as the notion of probability.
 It is defined for individual sequences of symbols and more concrete than Kolmogorov's formulation, so that it fits better for discussing random numbers.
-The normal numbers introduced by E. Borel in the begining of the 20th century are the infinite sequences of symbols such that each block of symbols appears with the frequencies excepted for the independent and identically distributed sequence of random variables.
+The normal numbers introduced by E. Borel in the beginning of the 20th century are the infinite sequences of symbols such that each block of symbols appears with the frequencies excepted for the independent and identically distributed sequence of random variables.
 I discussed in 1973 in [6] how close the normal numbers to the collective.
 By the modified definition by Church, an infinite sequence of symbols is called a collective if any subsequence chosen from it in a way that whether to choose an occurrence of symbol is determined by the value of a computable function at the sequence of symbols appeared before it as the input has the same frequencies of symbols as the original one.
 In fact, I consider all the infinite subsets of indices to be chosen for defining the subsequence, independent of what symbols appeared before, and characterize which subsets of indices preserve the frequencies of symbols for any normal number.
 In fact, this holds if and only if the set of indices has 0 entropy together with a positive density [6].
 [7][8] are related papers.
 This result is discussed even now to extend to various classes of random numbers.
+I myself revisited this problem recently to get a wider sufficient condition to preserve normality [76] as a collaboration in China.